senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 ![image-20251209012604476](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251209012604476.png)

 Nada!
-Well that's a first for me.
-Never before have I had it where there are zero string references found.
+Well that's a first for me, never before have I had it where there are zero string references found.
 Something new is always interesting!

 Time to switch to a breakpoint approach.